reazen/relude/docs/README.md

 We currently do this by hand:

 ```
+# Run the release build to generate all release artifacts
+> npm run releasebuild

 # Bump the version, update package.json, and create the git tag
 > npm version major|minor|patch